ichillous/Speech-To-Text-For-The-Somali-Language/README.md

-# The Use of Convolutional Neural Networks to Develop an Effective Speech To Text For The Somali Language
+# Speech To Text For The Somali Language

 ## Table of Contents
 - [Contributions](#People-Who-Have-Contributed-To-This-Project)